unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 !!! note
     Try to combine or divide batch jobs to fit within that 12 hour limit for fastest starting times.

-The resources available on a specific compute node can be shown with the [qstat](#managing-jobs-on-katana) command.
+The resources available on a specific compute node can be shown with the [qstat](#managing-jobs-on-katana) command